-Many users complain that their that their computers keep freezing.
+Many users complain that their computers keep freezing.
 Let’s have a look at a real case study from howtogeek.com:

-It is important to identify the actual causes for a computer that keeps freezing.
-The 9 most common causes of why Windows 10, Windows 8 or Windows 7 keeps freezing are shown below.
+It is important to identify the actual causes of a computer that keeps freezing.
+The 10 most common causes of why Windows 10, Windows 8 or Windows 7 keeps freezing are shown below.

-In this situation, you should right-click Task Manager, choose Task Manager, click the Processes, find the program that is frozen and click End Task.
+In this situation, you should right-click the Windows logo key and choose Task Manager.
+Under the Processes tab, find the program that is frozen and click End Task.
 It is recommended to run programs you need at a time.

 Drivers are used for communications between hardware devices and the operating system.
-Outdated or damaged drivers could be reasons to why your Windows keeps freezing.
-Therefore, you should make sure that your drives are always updated.
+Outdated or damaged drivers could be the reason why your Windows keeps freezing.
+Therefore, you should make sure that your drivers are always updated.

-Excess heat can slow down a computer, eventually causing computer freeze.
+Excess heat can slow down a computer, eventually causing the computer to freeze.
 If the temperature is high enough, it can even damage the integrated circuit of your system processor and render it unusable.

 To avoid this, please make sure your computer is thoroughly vented.
-Computer casing should be used for harsh environments.
+Computer casing should not be used in harsh environments.

 4. Insufficient RAM

-Faulty USB or other external devices such as the mouse and keyboard can cause the computer to freeze.
+Faulty USB drives or other external devices such as the mouse and keyboard can cause the computer to freeze.
 You can try connecting one device at a time to investigate the root cause.
-Also try updating the USB device drivers to fix this computer keeps freezing problem.
+Also, try updating the USB device drivers to fix the computer keeps freezing problem.

-Viruses could also be the main cause for a computer to freeze.
+Viruses could also be the main cause of a freezing computer.
 You should perform an antivirus check regularly.